-Figure @: Multiimensional Scaling, 2nd Evaluation Hayle Churks App
+Figure @: Multidimensional Scaling, 2nd Evaluation Hayle Churks App

-The question that correlated strongest with other questions was ‘Liking the experienc There were five significant correlations at p<.01 (depicted as thick lines) between the experience with Ease of use, in oral history, to the landscape, stories being to location and having something.
+The question that correlated strongest with other questions was ‘Liking the experience.’
+There were five significant correlations at p<.01 (depicted as thick lines) between Liking the experience with Ease of use, Immersed in oral history, Connected to the landscape, stories being Linked to location and having Learnt something.
 There were three (slightly less) significant correlations at p<.05 (depicted as thin lines) with Immersed in narrative, Noticing more and (oddly enough) Feelings of solitude.

-Although correlations only show how responses co-vary and are not necessarily indicative of a causal relationship, it seems that those who gave high ratings for of use, being immersed and connected to the landscape as well as for the possibly more meditative feeling of solitude find their culmination in expressing a high level of enjoyment.
+Although correlations only show how responses co-vary and are not necessarily indicative of a causal relationship, it seems that those who gave high ratings for ease of use, being immersed and connected to the landscape as well as for the, possibly, more meditative feeling of solitude, find their culmination in expressing a high level of enjoyment.

-We have interpreted the MDS, the Hayle Churks design space as follows.
+We have interpreted the MDS scaling, the Hayle Churks design space, as follows.
 Most of the items are positioned relatively close to the X-axis.
-On the left we find all those items that relate to being immersed in the audio app and connected to the geographical location, i.e. deeply engaged with the app (including ease of use).
-On the righthand side we see items that indicate a level of bewilderment, even though this level was low, signified by feeling lost, confused, disconcerted and, slightly separate, a feeling of solitude.
-As such the X-axis runs from ‘Deeply Engaged’ to ‘Bewildered’
+On the left, we find all those items that relate to being immersed in the audio app and connected to the geographical location, i.e. deeply engaged with the app (including ease of use).
+On the right-hand side, we see items that indicate a level of bewilderment, even though this level was low, signified by feeling lost, confused, disconcerted and, slightly separate, a feeling of solitude.
+As such, the X-axis runs from ‘Deeply Engaged’ to ‘Bewildered.’

 For the Y-axis we have not much to go on.
-At a stretch and only based on the location of ‘familiar with the mobile device’ near the top of the Y-axis and ‘different at home’ we tentatively describe the Y-axis as one that relates to (experiencing) the technology.
+At a stretch and only based on the location of ‘familiar with the mobile device’ near the top of the Y-axis and ‘different at home,’ we tentatively describe the Y-axis as one that relates to (experiencing) the technology.

 Qualitative comments

 As illustrated in the quantitative data above, liking the app scored highly with all ages and genders.
-Liking’ was unaffected by people walking alone or with others.
+‘Liking’ was unaffected by people walking alone or with others.

 ‘It added a depth and colour that I was not aware of’